 Main Lounge Area

 At the end of the walkway were two short chairs and a cute painting of a dog sitting on a chest with the words American Express.
 This space, again, felt like another decorative area that I never saw anyone use.
 Turning right at this point lead to the main area of the lounge, where a beautiful metal frame housed the large bar in the center of this space.

 I hung around in the regular area and got a few drinks from the bar.
 The bar had a great list of signature cocktails curated by renowned mixologist Jim Meehan, and a wine list curated by renowned wine expert Anthony Giglio.
 The lounge was relatively quiet when I was there.

 After my cocktail, I proceeded to the Centurion area.
-This exclusive area comprised of 2 compartments.
+This exclusive area is comprised of 2 compartments.
 The first was two rows of white marble tables with blue chairs lining both sides of the wall.
 The tables were separated by a wireframe.

 The other compartment also incorporated dining tables lining both sides of the wall but in different styles.
 The left side had semi-circle lounging sofas and seats, which catered for larger groups, while the right side had small booths of circle tables and 2 chairs.
 I went to one of the booths on the left side as I was with 2 people.
 We sat down and were promptly given a menu.